 And what about the junior tranche?
 Its probability of getting paid is just the probability that both people don’t default, which is 81%.
 And its risk has gone up, with a standard deviation of $392.30.
 So essentially, all we’ve done is split up our risk.
 We originally had 90%/90%, and now we have 99%/81%.
 In the process, what we’ve done is we’ve created a very very safe bet and a very very risky bet.

 The important thing is that these two bets have to both be sold.
-You can’t just sell the senior tranche to people who want safe things (pensions funds), you have to also sell the junior tranche.
+You can’t just sell the senior tranche to people who want safe things (pension funds), you have to also sell the junior tranche.
 So how do you do that?
 Well, you just lower its price!
 A higher rate of return awaits the taker of the junior tranche in exchange for taking on more risk.

 Now if you think about it, this new lower level risk we’ve obtained, this 1% chance of defaulting that we got out of two bets that had a 10% chance of defaulting each, that’s a real thing!
 There really is a 1% chance that both bets default if they are independent, and so the senior tranche really can expect to get paid 99% of the time!
 There isn’t a lie or a con here, a pension funds that gets sold these senior tranches of CDOs is actually getting a safe bet!
 It’s just a clever way of divvying up risk among two assets.

 I think the idea of a CDO is cool enough by itself, but I think that the especially cool thing about CDOs is that they open up the market to new customers.
 Previously, if you wanted to get a mortgage, then you had to find basically a bank that was willing to accept your level of risk, whatever it happens to be.
 And it could be that if you’re too high risk, then nobody wants to give you a mortgage, and you’d just be out of luck.
-Even prior to CDOs, when you mortgage pooling but no payment priority, you have to have investors that are interested in the level of risk of your pool.
+Even prior to CDOs, when you had mortgage pooling but no payment priority, you have to have investors that are interested in the level of risk of your pool.
 The novelty of CDOS is in allowing you to alter the risk profile of your pool of mortgages at will.

 :Let’s say that you have 100 risky loans, and there’s only enough demand for you to sell 50 of them.
 What you can do is create a CDO with 50 safe loans and 50 risky loans.
 Now you get to not only sell your risky loans, but you can also sell your safe loans to interested customers like pension funds!
 This is the primary benefit of the new financial technology of CDOs: it allows banks to generate tailor-made risk levels for the set of investors that are interested in buying, so that they can sell more mortgage-backed securities and get more people homes.
 And if everything is done exactly as I described it, then everything should work out fine.